top of page

 CAC’s materials cover role expectations for workers and employers, explore the challenges of different cultural backgrounds, and offer strategies to overcome those challenges.

-Who are the CAC materials for?
+Who are the CAC materials designed for?

-• Direct care workers Also referred to as helpers, caregivers, aides, personal care assistants
+• Direct care workers.
+Also referred to as helpers, caregivers, aides, personal care assistants

 • People with disabilities, older adults, and their families.
 People who qualify to live in a nursing home or group home, but choose to self-direct their care in their own home.
 We refer to these individuals as “employers”.

-• Provider agencies Agencies who hire direct care workers and assign them to work in the homes of people with disabilities and older adults
+• Provider agencies.
+Agencies who hire direct care workers and assign them to work in the homes of people with disabilities and older adults

 Why were the CAC materials developed?